-Loveplay and Luminosity feature historical characters who are not, in Fukuyama’s sense, “recognised” but who are instead classified and demeaned by racist, sexist and heterosexist assumptions.
+Loveplay and Luminosity feature historical characters who are not, in Fukuyama’s sense, “recognised” but who are instead classified and demeaned by racist, sexist and heteronormative assumptions.
 In Loveplay – from the women used for men’s sexual pleasure in Roman and Saxon Britain, via the Enlightenment thinking of Roxanne, the gay men in an artist’s studio in 1898, the woman coerced by her boyfriend into taking part in an orgy in 1969, to the two liberated metropolitan lesbians who cannot declare their love for one another in the present day – key parts of characters’ sexual and gender identities go unrecognised; often, the language to explain them does not exist in that time and place.
-In Luminosity, black skin is recognised only as a “taint” (as in the subplot of Victoria, Margaret Mercer’s grandmother, the daughter of a “half-caste” [53]), or as supposed justification for murder for John Gardner, who does not recognise Saul as William Mercer’s legitimate heir.
-The ruptures in time in both plays – the overlaying of action, the moments where Saul refuses to stay buried, and where different historical generations “feel something” or “feel a tug” but cannot see the past “in close proximity” (Stafford 66) – acknowledge the difficult, and sometimes impossible, work of historical recognition and recovery.
+In Luminosity, black skin is recognised only as a “taint” (as in the subplot of Victoria, Margaret Mercer’s grandmother, the daughter of a “half-caste” [Stafford 2001, 53]), or as supposed justification for murder for John Gardner, who does not recognise Saul as William Mercer’s legitimate heir.
+The ruptures in time in both plays – the overlaying of action, the moments where Saul refuses to stay buried, and where different historical generations “feel something” or “feel a tug” but cannot see the past “in close proximity” (Stafford 2001, 66) – acknowledge the difficult, and sometimes impossible, work of historical recognition and recovery.

 Where Stafford and Buffini configured time as existing all at once in a single space, Fukuyama, perhaps predictably in writing for a predominantly U.S. readership, imagines the end of history as a frontier on which all the countries of the world are converging at their own pace.
-He envisages these countries, on the book’s final page, as wagons which may be painted different colours, but which are all drawn in the same direction (339).
+He envisages these countries, on the book’s final page, as wagons which may be painted different colours, but which are all drawn in the same direction (Fukuyama 1992, 339).
 For Fukuyama, national histories travel through linear time, configured as expansive space, towards a single stable point.
-For the plays in “This Other Eden”, by contrast, time is compressed in a stripped-down space, producing Pryor’s lunging, looping, jumping, stacking formations (9), an unruly history of remains that create ongoing trans-temporal reckonings.
+For the plays in “This Other Eden”, by contrast, time is compressed in a stripped-down space, producing Pryor’s lunging, looping, jumping, stacking formations (Pryor 2017, 9), an unruly history of remains that create ongoing trans-temporal reckonings.

 The White Box